GerritCodeReview/plugins_code-owners/resources/Documentation/setup-guide.md

-It is possible to configure a policy for [fallback code owners](config.html#pluginCodeOwnersFallbackCodeOwners) that controls who should own files for which no code owners have been defined, e.g. project owners, all users or no one (default).
+It is possible to configure a policy for [fallback code owners](config.html#pluginCodeOwnersFallbackCodeOwners) that controls who should own files for which no code owners have been defined, e.g. all users or no one (default).

 Configuring fallback code owners is optional.
 For the initial rollout of the code-owners plugin it is highly recommended to allow fallback code owners so